Institute-for-Advanced-Enterprise-AI/autoplan/README.md

 This will start a Gradio interface that allows you to interact with the application without any additional effort.
 You can now use your browser and go to `http://localhost:7860` to see the application.

 > [!NOTE]
 > By default AutoPlan will use Open AI models and will include a search tool based on [you.com](http://api.you.com), which require API keys.
-You can set the `OPENAI_API_KEY` and `YDC_API_KEY` environment variables to your OpenAI and You API keys to use your own accounts .
+You can set the `OPENAI_API_KEY` and `YDC_API_KEY` environment variables to your OpenAI and You API keys to use your own accounts.

+> [!NOTE]
+> You may want to use other LLMs in your application.
+You can do that by setting the `generate_plan_llm_model` and `combine_steps_llm_model` parameters in the `with_planning` decorator, and/or by setting the model of your choice in your tool implementations.
+If your application uses other models, don't forget to set the API keys for those models in your environment (e.g. `ANTHROPIC_API_KEY = <your-key>`) .

 ## Why use AutoPlan?